the term that is used for the previous estate that a future interest is restricted.

 a plea in answer to a charge that tries to get the state’s protection of a statute of limitations.

-a term that is used for the debt or the obligation of a partnership and not to an individual.
+a term that is used for an offer or to offer.

 Featuring Black’s Law Dictionary

 Nothing implied or stated on this page should be construed to be legal, tax, or professional advice.
 The Law Dictionary is not a law firm and this page should not be interpreted as creating an attorney-client or legal adviser relationship.
 For questions regarding your specific situation, please consult a qualified attorney.

 - What is a Credit Freeze?

 - Restitution Law – What it is, How to Avoid it, and Tips on Asking for It